 Adventures Around Vouliagmeni Greece

 Vouliagmeni Greece makes a great jump-off point for exploring more of Southern Greece and the Athenian Riviera.
-You can reach the neighbouring towns of Vari, Voula, and Varkiza with just a few minutes of walking from Vouliagmeni, or you can board a short bus to Sounio.
+You can reach the neighbouring towns of Vari, Voula, and Varkiza with just a few minutes of walking from Vouliagmeni.
+Alternatively, you can board a short bus to Sounio.